sevstels/Ubertooth-Win/README.md

 A little later I will add forward received packets to WireShark.

-You can download the release at this link: [Ubertooth-Win Release](https://gradient-sg.com/files/ubert/UW-Release.zip) Because of GitHub Microsoft's idiocy with 2FA, to post executable files here leads to problems with account login.
+You can download the release at this link: [Ubertooth-Win Release](https://gradient-sg.com/files/ubert/UW-Release.zip) Because of Microsoft's idiocy with 2FA , makes do very difficult to log into GitHub if you have releases here.